yuleizhuai/yuleizhuai.github.io/_posts/Open_language/2020-06-23-introducing.markdown

 **Adam**: Now that's the first part of our grammar point.
 The second part is about the word "will."

 **Lisa**: Yes, what is the difference between the present continuous and "will"?
 Well, when you use the present continuous like "I'm starting," it sounds sure, right?
-You should really sure, but "will," we can use this when, well, we're not sure.
+You sound really sure, but "will," we can use this when, well, we're not sure.

 **Adam**: Not sure.